Recently Published

 MLM Case 31: Machine learning and linear mixed models

-This parallel-group study aims to compare the long-term effectiveness of a new cholesterol reducing compound with another drug.
 The conventional approach for this study design would be MANOVA for repeated measure, or generalized linear mix model (GLMM).
 However, in this study we will introduce an alternative approach that combines the linear mix model (lme4 package) to Machine learning techniques